grisaitis/grisait.is-copy/_drafts/2019-01-21-review-of-markdown-editors.md

 My rating: **4 / 5**

-This is the best editor I've tried so far, but it still leaves some things to be desired for this picky writer.
+This is the best editor I've tried so far, but it still leaves some things to be desired for this pick

 The interface strikes a great balance between simplicity and making as many options visible to you for editing.
 The app is divided in two: the left side is for writing in markdown, and the right side renders the result instantly.
 Neither side feels cramped.
 StackEdit also sports most keyboard shortcuts, like tab for indentation.